yuzhouisme/react-antd-redux-router-starter/README.md

 1.Clone this repo.

-2.Modify something in package.json like name to <your-project-name>.
+2.Modify something in package.json like name to "your-project-name".

 3.Run npm install.